 Pictured below: Wagner Park, EYES sculpture, The Esplanade

-(4) The Museum of Jewish Heritage: A Living Memorial to the Holocaust
+4. The Museum of Jewish Heritage: A Living Memorial to the Holocaust

-(5) South Cove Park along the Esplanade between First and Third Places
+5. South Cove Park along the Esplanade between First and Third Places

 It’s interesting to walk through as you make your way along the Esplanade.
 The views are lovely and the park’s landscape includes boulders that kids can safely play on.

-(6) Rector Gate at the intersection of Rector Place and the Esplanade
+6. Rector Gate at the intersection of Rector Place and the Esplanade

 This 50-foot tall archway, created by artist R.M.
 Fischer, was built in 1989.
 It’s made of stainless steel, bronze, and granite and is lit up at night.

-(7) The Upper Room at the corner where Albany Street meets the Esplanade
+7. The Upper Room at the corner where Albany Street meets the Esplanade

 This sitting space/art piece by artist Ned Smyth resembles a giant chess set and at the same time an ancient archeological site.

 Pictured below: Museum of Jewish Heritage, South Cove Park, Rector Gate, The Upper Room

-(8) Berlin Wall slab at Gateway Plaza and the North Cove Marina
+8. Berlin Wall slab at Gateway Plaza and the North Cove Marina

 A bigger section of the Wall can be found at a small pocket park on East 53rd Street by Madison Avenue, another piece is next to the entrance to the Intrepid Museum, a third piece is outside the United Nations.

-(10) The Winter Garden inside Brookfield Place
+10. The Winter Garden inside Brookfield Place

 It might be snowing outside, but it is a nice warm garden inside.
-There are benches and the grande staircase to sit on.
+There are benches and the grand staircase to sit on.
 They have very nice public bathrooms too.